storageos/go-cli/README.md

 $ go get
 $ make build

-you release binaries will be in `cmd/storageos/release`
+The freshly built release binaries will be in `cmd/storageos/release`
 ```